 A full manual driving licence will be beneficial which will allow you to drive in the UK, as you will be driving the charity’s vehicles.

-We’ll respond to your application within three working days.
 We will not wait until the closing date to arrange interviews so if we have filled the vacancies before the advertised closing date we will close this advert early.

 Successful applicants for this role will require an Enhanced DBS check.
 We committed to safeguarding and promoting the welfare of vulnerable adults.
 We will undertake checks of successful candidates before starting work, which will include an Enhanced DBS check.
 For more details please see our webpage on the recruitment process.